Environment Agency Guidance

 If the items are waste, these collections result in a need for greater sorting and separation of what is now deemed potentially hazardous plastic derived from WEEE, charges will be incurred to the customer as a fee has to be paid to the Environment Agency for these collections, and Recycle IT 4U has to coordinate the disposal of the items at one of the very few specialist POPs treatment facilities.

 If you are unsure about how to describe your items, that’s not a problem, give us a call and we will be able to help with how you are classifying what you have for collection.

 As usual you will still receive your Duty of Care: Waste Transfer Note – this is to confirm the items collected are to be transferred in ownership, from you the customer to Recycle IT 4U.

 In addition you will now receive a Hazardous Waste Note for each collection that has hazardous waste included.
-At the end of each quarter, you will receive a Hazardous Waste Quarterly Return.
-This will provide you with a record of the items we have collected for you, together with the weights of any hazardous waste collected.
-This information is also reported to the Environment Agency.
+At the end of each quarter, we report a Hazardous Waste Quarterly Return to the Environment Agency.

 Book A Collection*

 To book a collection simply click the link below and fill in the online form to start the process.
 We will get in contact with you to confirm your collection date and time.